 *Address: Grote Markt 22, 2011 RD Haarlem

-This huge church is definitely a central point of the square.
-Built as a Catholic cathedral, it was later on converted to protestant church.
+This large church is a central point of the square.
+Built as a Catholic cathedral, it was later on converted to the protestant church.
 Because of its past, it’s not a cathedral today any more.
 But you can find Haarlem’s Cathedral of St. Bavo at the southern part of the city.
-Church can be visited daily (with an exception of Sunday).
+A church can be visited daily (with the exception of Sunday).
 Each Saturday at 2 PM a guided tour in English is organised there.

 #4 – Statue of Laurens Janszoon Coster

 At the centre of the Grote Markt, you’re going to find a statue of Laurens Janszoon Coster, another famous former citizen of Haarlem.
 He is an alleged inventor of a printing press.
 He claimed, he has invented it at the same time as Johannes Gutenberg, but, unfortunately, he couldn’t prove it.
 However, some people are regarding him as a true inventor of it.
 And you can see, not one, but two of his statues in Haarlem today (another one is at a close-by, Prinsenhof).